yinkaihsu/MSP-Lecture-R-Introduction/README.md

 *    **Variables**
         *    Output: Salaries of batters in 2016
-        *    Input: Information about batters and their team in 2015
+        *    Input: Information about batters and their teams in 2015

 ### Code Illustration